 During this intensive program, participants prepare and rehearse a staged and costumed Wagnerian production with orchestra, while undertaking a curriculum of voice instruction, coachings, public seminars, and masterclasses.
 Faculty of the Miami Wagner Institute are some of the world’s most sought after Wagnerian artists.
 Past faculty have included Linda Watson, Christine Goerke, Christine Brewer, Alan Held, Kathleen Kelly, Bradley Moore, Robert Morrison, and Peter Grunberg, among other distinguished professionals.

 The Miami Wagner Institute selects a small roster of participating singers, in order to prioritize one-on-one attention, a personalized curriculum, and appropriate performance assignments.
 Singers chosen to participate in the Institute have a firm working knowledge of the dramatic repertoire or are in the process of transitioning from a lyric fach to Wagnerian repertoire.
 Most accepted applicants have completed a major young artist program, hold a degree from an accredited institution, or are in the beginning stages of a professional career.
 Accepted singers attend the Institute free of tuition, with on-campus housing provided.
 Singers who do not meet the above requirements should apply to the MMF Apprentice or Studio programs.

-All Miami Wagner Institute participants perform in a large-scale concert alongside the 95-piece MMF Symphony Orchestra.
-Repertoire this season includes Act 2 of Die Walküre and Act 2 of Lohengrin.
+All Miami Wagner Institute participants perform in an opera production alongside the 95-piece MMF Symphony Orchestra.
+Repertoire this season is the Flying Dutchman.